AdobeDocs/pass.en/help/authentication/rest-api-v2/appendix/headers/rest-api-v2-appendix-headers-ap-device-identifier.md

 # Header - AP-Device-Identifier {#header-ap-device-identifier}

+>[!NOTE]
+>
+> The content on this page is provided for information purposes only.
+Usage of this API requires a current license from Adobe.
+No unauthorized use is permitted.

 ## Overview {#overview}

 The <b>AP-Device-Identifier</b> request header contains the streaming device identifier as it was created by the client application.